-A city which was first dubbed “Alexandria in Arachosia” in ancient times is now the modern city of Kandahar in Afghanistan.
+A city that was first dubbed “Alexandria in Arachosia” in ancient times is now the modern city of Kandahar in Afghanistan.

 Alexander appears to have founded this town on the site of a sixth-century BC Persian garrison.
-Proximity to a mountain pass, a river and the junction of three long-distance trade routes made the location of vital strategic importance.
+Proximity to a mountain pass, a river, and the junction of three long-distance trade routes meant the location was of vital strategic importance.

 No ancient Greek buildings have been found in the area, but numerous coins have been discovered in various areas of the city, and there are Greek inscriptions and graves there.